tecmaverick/pylearn/README.md

 ## PyLearn

-Welcome PyLearn, my  repository of all the scripts I have authored as part of learning Python.
+Welcome, PyLearn the repository of all the scripts I have authored as part of learning Python.